The railway that saved Seattle’s fortunes — and a young romance

 MY GREAT-GRANDFATHER, Arthur Manvel Dailey, arriving in Seattle in 1888, soon found work in the coal mines northeast of Renton.
 His sweetie (my future great-grandmother, Agnes Johnson) was a schoolteacher in distant Ballard.
 Family lore tells of the arduous round-trip from Newcastle to Ballard each Sunday, but for an ardent young suitor, a few hours of travel was fair exchange for the weekly allotment of kisses.

-And yet, were it not for a 40-mile stretch of “small, grimy, seemingly insignificant” pioneer railway, asserts historian Kurt E. Armbruster in his colorful latest book, “Pacific Coast: Seattle’s Own Railway,” my ancestors’ romance — not to mention a growing young city’s fortunes — might have been much dampened.
+And yet, were it not for a 40-mile stretch of “small, grimy, seemingly insignificant” pioneer railway, asserts historian Kurt E. Armbruster in his colorful latest book, “Pacific Coast: Seattle’s Own Railroad,” my ancestors’ romance — not to mention a growing young city’s fortunes — might have been much dampened.

 From their arrival in 1851, early settlers knew that hopes for a profitable future rode an iron horse.
 Arthur Denny said he located on Puget Sound believing “that a railroad would be built across the continent to some point on the northern coast within … 15 or 20 years.”